eigenlucy/eigenlucy.github.io/_projects/MindInVitro.md

 ## Acquisition System

 The acquisition system captures and records electrical activity sampled by the MEA array.
 The critical system parameters are:
-* Channel count, determines the number of electrodes which can be recorded
+* Channel count, determines the number of electrodes which can be recorded.
+Multiple acquisition boards can be connected to a single recording system, so the recording hardware sets the channel limit
 * Sample rate, determines the frequency of neuronal activity which can can measure
 * Bit resolution, determines the precision of the electrode voltage measurements